 Where to take a break, and get a treat: There are many places to pop in and grab a snack, but The General Store Eatery is one of our favorite stops.

 Shopping locally is easy in Uptown Ankeny.
-Be sure to check out antique and home décor shops Dept. R and The Calico House for some truly unique gifts.
-They are planning on kicking off their holiday season a little early with a Champagne and Mistletoe event on Friday, November 10th.
-Attendees will enjoy holiday open houses, roasted nuts, kettle corn, carolers, carriage rides, a bonfire with s’mores, Christmas karaoke, an ugly sweater contest, and a kissing booth.
+Be sure to check out antique and home décor shops Dept. R and Walnut Street Gallery for some truly unique gifts.
+Uptown Ankeny is planning on kicking off their holiday season a little early with a Champagne and Mistletoe event on Friday, November 8, 2019.
+Attendees will enjoy holiday open houses, carolers, carriage rides, a bonfire with s’mores, an ugly sweater contest, and more.

 Where to take a break, and get a treat: If you’re looking for a caffeine fix Porchlight Coffeehouse should do the trick and their Mini Donuts, served warm and dusted with your choice of cinnamon sugar, apple cider or salted caramel sugar are sure to make your belly happy.

 Where’s your favorite place to shop on Small Business Saturday in the Des Moines area?
 We want to hear!